McBride plc and its subsidiary or associated companies and undertakings (together ‘McBride’) is committed to protecting and respecting your privacy.

 To determine the appropriate retention period for personal information, McBride considers the amount, nature, and sensitivity of the personal information, the potential risk of harm from unauthorised use or disclosure of your personal information, the purposes for which we process your personal information and whether we can achieve those purposes through other means, and the applicable legal requirements.

 - you can ask McBride to delete your personal information, see Your Rights below for further details; and

 - McBride may anonymise your personal information (so that it can no-longer be associated with you) for research, planning application or statistical purpose in which case, we may use this information indefinitely without further notice to you.

-McBride have put in place appropriate security measures to prevent your personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
+McBride has put in place appropriate security measures to prevent your personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.

 In addition, McBride limits access to your personal information to those employees, contractors and other third parties who have a business need to know.
 They will only process your personal information on our instructions and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected personal information breach and will notify you and any applicable regulator where we are legally required to do so.

 Data protection laws provide you with the following rights, to: